 Subcontractor Certified Cost or Pricing Data

-Contractors must obtain and certify subcontractor cost or pricing data for subcontracts and modifications exceeding the FAR threshold, and flow down these requirements to applicable subcontracts.
+Prime contractors must obtain and certify subcontractor cost or pricing data for subcontracts exceeding the FAR threshold, ensuring accurate and current pricing information is provided to the government.

 Overview

-FAR 52.215-12 requires contractors to obtain certified cost or pricing data from subcontractors for subcontracts and modifications that exceed the threshold specified in FAR 15.403-4(a)(1), unless an exception applies.
+FAR 52.215-12 requires prime contractors to obtain certified cost or pricing data from subcontractors before awarding subcontracts or modifications that exceed the threshold specified in FAR 15.403-4(a)(1), unless an exception applies.
 This clause ensures that subcontract pricing is based on accurate, complete, and current data, supporting fair and reasonable pricing in government contracts.
-The clause also mandates the flow-down of these requirements to applicable subcontracts and prescribes the use of a certification form for the data submitted.
-Alternate I provides specific thresholds based on the date of subcontract award or modification, reflecting changes in the law effective July 1, 2018.
+The clause also mandates that subcontractors certify the accuracy of their data and that the requirement flows down to applicable subcontracts.
+Alternate I provides specific thresholds for contracts awarded before and after July 1, 2018.

 Key Rules